hungsu/quartz/content/notes/Digital garden.md

 - **Always growing**.
 All notes are permanently a work in progress.
 Blogs prefer the philosophy of keeping a post exactly the same after it is published, and if it is changed, a very prominent addendum should be added.
 Digital gardens don't bother with this limitation, and relish making changes at the whim of the author.
 A signature of digital gardens of the 90s was [Under Construction GIFs](http://textfiles.com/underconstruction/).
 - **Link first organisation**.
 Blogs almost always to have a chronological timeline view, with recent posts at the top.
 A digital garden often has no such timeline, favouring Links from one post to another as a way to get around.
 Some even have [backlinks](notes/Backlink.md).
-- **No ads**.
+- **No ads or upsells**.
+Blogs frequently have ads, or are written so the author can sell you another product.
 Digital gardens almost never have ads or sponsorships, and never bother with SEO.

 ## Etymology of the Analogy